junxit/us-congress-bills-113/metadata.md

 - 2013-05-23 — Introduced in Senate
 - 2013-05-23 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S3878-3879; text as passed Senate: CR S3866)
 - 2013-05-23 — Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S3878-3879; text as passed Senate: CR S3866)
+- 2013-05-24 — Considered as privileged matter. (consideration: CR H2961-2962)
+- 2013-05-24 — Message on Senate action sent to the House.
+- 2013-05-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-05-24 — On agreeing to the resolution Agreed to without objection. (text: CR H2961-2962)
+- 2013-05-24 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H2961-2962)
+- 2013-05-24 — Received in the House.